- New Year’s Resolutions: Tips and Traps

 - Limit Drinks: Although you may be celebrating at a holiday party, limit yourself to around two drinks.
 Alcoholic beverages are high in calories.

 - Small Plates: Most people will fill their plate — no matter how big the plate is!
 Grab a small plate instead of the larger one.
 Wait around ten minutes after eating, then decide if you really need more food.
 Staying healthy during the holidays can be easy if you monitor your food portions.
+If you’re really feeling motivated consider a cleanse to reset your body and eating habits.

 When the temperatures are falling — the chances of you catching a cold are rising!